"Praising God For 124 Years"

 Dr. Forbes added more than 1,000 members to the church during his pastorate.
 His most successful revival saw 75 souls won to Christ.
 These persons were baptized and dedicated themselves to the work of the Lord.
-Dr. Forbes passed on December 6, 1926.
+Dr. Forbes deceased December 6, 1926.

-The Tremont Temple Missionary Baptist Church has been blessed to have outstanding persons to serve as Pastors.
-In the more than 110 years of the church’s existence, the church has had only twelve Pastors.
-These men have been some of the greatest preachers, pastors and civic leaders of our country.
-Those who have served as Pastor are:
+The Tremont Temple Baptist Church has been blessed to have outstanding persons to serve as Pastors.
+In the more than 120 years of the church’s existence, the church has had only fourteen Pastors.
+Currently, the Rev. Dr. Marshall Mabry, III is the Senior Pastor.